gmnr/gmnr.github.io/content/reading/gtd.md

 ### A little bit of background

-The GTD method is a very famous productivity framework aimed at helping people manage their tasks and reach their objectives.<br>
+The GTD method is a very famous productivity framework aimed at helping people manage their tasks and reach their objectives.
 It conceptualize a way to free your brain of it's resource intensive "storage capacity" allowing for a better allocation of it's "processing capacities" (not the author's way of describing things).